benchmark-urbanism/cityseer-api/docs/util/mock.md

 <FuncSignature>mock_species_data(random_seed=None)</FuncSignature>

 A generator function returning a series of randomly generated counts and corresponding probabilities for testing diversity measures.
 The data is generated in varying lengths from randomly assigned integers between 1 and 10.
-Matching integers are then collapsed into species "classes".
+Matching integers are then collapsed into species "classes" with probabilities computed accordingly.

 <FuncHeading>Parameters</FuncHeading>